-Lexapro with food, drink and alcohol
+Taking Lexapro with food and drink

 Lexapro can be taken with or without food (see section 3 "How to take Lexapro").

-As with many medicines, combining Lexapro with alcohol is not advisable, although Lexapro is not expected to interact with alcohol.
+As with many medicines, combining Lexapro with alcohol is not advisable, although Lexapro is not expected to interact with

-Pregnancy, breast-feeding and fertility
+Fertility, pregnancy and breast-feeding

 Inform your doctor if you are pregnant or planning to become pregnant.
-Do not take Lexapro if you are pregnant or breast-feeding, unless you and your doctor have discussed the risks and benefits involved.
-If you take Lexapro during the last 3 months of your pregnancy, you should be aware that the following effects may be seen in your newborn baby: trouble with breathing, bluish skin, fits, body temperature changes, feeding difficulties, vomiting, low blood sugar, stiff or floppy muscles, vivid reflexes, tremor, jitteriness, irritability, lethargy, constant crying, sleepiness and sleeping difficulties.
+Do not take Lexapro if you are pregnant or breastfeeding unless you and your doctor have discussed the risks and benefits involved.

+If you take Lexapro during the last 3 months of your pregnancy you should be aware that the following effects may be seen in your newborn baby: trouble with breathing, blue-ish skin, fits, body temperature changes, feeding difficulties, vomiting, low blood sugar, stiff or floppy muscles, vivid reflexes, tremor, jitteriness, irritability, lethargy, constant crying, sleepiness and sleeping difficulties.
 If your newborn baby has any of these symptoms, please contact your doctor immediately.
+If used during pregnancy Lexapro should never be stopped abruptly.